joseph-a-levine/authoring/_older/august_2021.md

 ## Reading <a name="books"></a>

 To start on the Afghan theme, I'll throw one of my old favorites out there.
-After my friend John Gerlaugh invited me on the first trip to Panjshir in 2017, I picked up "A Short Walk in the Hindu Kush,"{% sidenote "economist" "Referenced in the title of [this excellent and important graph](https://www.economist.com/img/b/1000/495/90/sites/default/files/images/print-edition/20210821_FBC907.png) from The Economist." %} a
+After my friend John Gerlaugh invited me on the first trip to Panjshir in 2017, I picked up "A Short Walk in the Hindu Kush,"{% sidenote "economist" "Referenced in the title of [this excellent and important graph](https://www.economist.com/img/b/1000/495/90/sites/default/files/images/print-edition/20210821_FBC907.png) from The Economist." %} Eric Newby's short travel book about a London clothes salesman (Newby) and a diplomatic friend attempting to climb Mir Samir, the highest unclimbed peak in the Panjshir, in 1956.
+As neither had never before attempted to climb anything taller than a stepstool, they fail, repeatedly and hilariously.
+Evelyn Waugh's preface described it as "intensely English," and, sure, the confidence had to come from somewhere.
+If it's any consolation, Mir Samir has only been summited once since, despite dozens of attempts.
+This is as close as I ever got:

+{% maincolumn "assets/img/mir_samir.jpg" "" %}

 As I mentioned a [couple of months ago](https://jablevine.com/older/june_2021), I do all of my reading in Sierra Leone on my Kindle.
 The days when a year of field research means "[little or no access to books](https://marginalrevolution.com/marginalrevolution/2008/07/which-books-to.html)"  are gone, thanks to epubs and mobis.
 Unfortunately, not all books are available as as ebooks.
 So I took advantage of the only permanent address I have, and ordered a couple dozen books to my parents house in Maryland.
 Here are some of the highlights I brought back with me.